Alabama: Bogue's Restaurant

 Since 1972, Kroll's Diner has been serving hearty, homestyle German and American breakfasts, perfect pick-me-ups for a North Dakota morning.
 Locals love the German-influenced Breakfast Fleischkuechle (a sausage, eggs, and cheese pastry with gravy) and sizzling signature skillets like the cheese-topped Rancher Skillet with eggs, ham, onions, green peppers, and hash browns alongside a choice of pancakes, toast, or a biscuit and gravy.
 As the famous tagline commands, "Sit Down and Eat"!

-If you're in Cincinnati, you need to swing by Tucker's Restaurant for some goetta -- a German-inspired meat-and-grain sausage that's popular in the area.
-The classic mom-and-pop counter joint serves up generous-sized slices, cooked to crispy perfection on the outside and soft on the inside, as a side dish, built into a cheesy omelet, or a breakfast special occasionally.
+If you're in Cincinnati, you need to swing by Tucker's Restaurant for some goetta — a German-inspired meat-and-grain sausage that's popular in the area.
+The classic mom-and-pop counter joint serves up generous-sized slices, cooked to crispy perfection on the outside and soft on the inside, as a side dish, built into a cheesy omelet, or as an occasional breakfast special.

 At Tulsa's Dilly Diner, you'll find awesome food and friendly, quick service.
 And with the quick service, you won't have to wait long to dig into a plate of breakfast tacos, fluffy and warm biscuits with gravy, or "The Jed," a huge, fresh-baked cinnamon roll, topped with your choice of a brown sugar pecan glaze or traditional whipped cream cheese frosting.

-From three Portland locations, Pine State Biscuits doles out buttery biscuits with all the fixings you could possibly want -- from fried green tomatoes to fried chicken to pulled pork to tofu bacon.
+From four Portland locations, Pine State Biscuits doles out buttery biscuits with all the fixings you could possibly want — from fried green tomatoes to fried chicken to pulled pork to tofu bacon.
 Aside from the biscuit business, house specialties like the triple stack of from-scratch blueberry cornmeal pancakes and bourbon-caramel cinnamon rolls are the real crowd pleasers.

-Pennsylvania might be the land of roadside diners, but there's something to be said about a shop that does doughnuts, fried chicken, and coffee really well.
-The expanding empire Federal Donuts only serves these three items, and they sell out every time.
-Rotating fancy doughnut flavors -- cookies and cream, cinnamon brown sugar, strawberry lavender, and s'mores -- keep even regulars on their toes.
+Pennsylvania might be the land of roadside diners, but there's something to be said about a shop that does doughnuts, breakfast sandwiches, fried chicken, and coffee really well.
+The expanding empire Federal Donuts only serves these four items for breakfast, and they sell out every time.
+Rotating regular and fancy doughnut flavors — cookies and cream, cinnamon brown sugar, strawberry lavender, and caramel key lime — keep even regulars on their toes.

-Callie's Hot Little Biscuit's grab-and-go bake shops in Charleston and Atlanta, Georgia, dole out piping hot biscuits, pimento cheese sandwiches, and other locally inspired breakfast treats made to order.
-Score three Hot Little Biscuits of any kind for $5: buttermilk, shortcake, cheese and chive, country ham, black pepper bacon, cinnamon, or blackberry.
+Callie's Hot Little Biscuit's grab-and-go bake shops in Charleston, Charlotte, North Carolina, and Atlanta, Georgia, dole out piping hot biscuits, pimento cheese sandwiches, and other locally inspired breakfast treats made to order.
+Score three Hot Little Biscuits of any kind for $5: buttermilk, shortcake, cheese and chive, country ham, black pepper bacon, cinnamon, sharp cheddar, or blackberry.
 Then add accoutrements like cinnamon or savory thyme whipped butter, Carolina honey, bacon gravy, shredded cheddar, roasted tomatoes, avocado, fried egg, and more.

 Fill up at Bryant's Breakfast, a cash-only joint in Memphis.
 The bustling, counter-serve eatery dishes out classic Southern breakfast like a superb grits breakfast bowl and cinnamon roll French toast.
 With so many menu options, it can be hard to decide what to order, but The Sampler breakfast special covers it all: three eggs, three homemade biscuits with country gravy, grits, a potato patty, plus a sampling of bacon, sausage, country ham, and pork tenderloin.